 International management jobs

-To conclude: this list, which is obviously not exhaustive, could be completed by hundreds of other jobs in hundreds of other sectors.
-Given the diversity of what alumni of business schools work in nowadays, let us remember one thing: business schools in fact prepare for all jobs a company can offer or almost.
+To conclude: this list, which is obviously not exhaustive, could be achieved by hundreds of other jobs in hundreds of other sectors.
+Given the diversity of what alumni of business schools work nowadays, let us remember one thing: business schools in fact prepare for all jobs a company can offer, or almost.